 Finding an effective treatment for scoliosis starts with determining the severity of the curvature of the spine.
 While there is no cure for scoliosis outside of spine surgery to correct a severely misaligned spine, the symptoms can be managed once the degree of the curvature is determined.
+If a person is having a spine surgery in Beverly Hills for scoliosis, it is better to know the details about it.

 Scoliosis is typically measured on the frontal (coronal) plane, or the portion of the spine viewed from the front.
 Even though people may have issues with poor posture, a healthy spinal column is straight.
 Determining the degree of the curvature can involve three planes.
 In addition to the coronal plane, the sagittal (dividing the body into right and left halves) and axial (dividing the body by top and bottom halves) planes may also be considered when determining curvature.